unional/events-plus/README.md

 Provides additional features to event emitters.

-Should support any event emitters, especially the following:
+Should support any event emitters.
+Tested with the following:

 - [events]
 - [eventemitter2]